Haywood Doctoral Scholarship

-This award is open to UK, EU or international applicants pursuing full-time, campus-based doctoral research in History of Art commencing in September 2021.
+This award is open to UK, EU or international applicants pursuing campus-based doctoral research in History of Art commencing in September 2023.
 Applications for funding can only be considered alongside an application to study.

-Applications are also open to current students with at least 12 months of study in normal registration remaining at the start of the award (excluding thesis awaited/writing-up).
+Applications are also open to current students with at least 50% of their programme of study remaining at the start of the award (excluding thesis awaited).